ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/scaling-out/replication/replication-conflicts.markdown

 In a replicating system, it is possible that two writes to the same document will occur on two different servers, resulting in two independent versions of the same document.
 Usually this scenario shows up only when there was a network or node failure that resulted in the failover node taking over the duties of the failed / unreachable node.
 Another scenario where this may happen is if you have setup replication in a master/master format, where a user may write any document to any node.

-When replication occur between these two version, the Replication Bundle is faced with a problem.
-It has two authentic versions of the same thing, saying different things.
-At that point, the Replication Bundle will mark that document as conflicting, store all the conflicting documents in a safe place and set the document content to point to the conflicting documents.
+When replication occurs between these two versions, the Replication Bundle is faced with a problem.
+It has two authentic versions of the same entity, saying different things.
+At this point, the Replication Bundle will mark such document as conflicting, store all the conflicting documents in a safe place, and set the document content to point to the conflicting documents.

-Let us see what we mean by that, let us say that we write the following document to one node:
+Let's see what we mean by that.
+Let's assume that we write the following document to one node:

 ![Figure 1: Replication conflicts](images\replication_conflicts_docs.png)